CAN YOU SIGN OFF IF YOUR BOSS IS ALWAYS ON?

 5 Times It’s OK to Go Radio Silent

 1. Nighttime and Weekends.
-Regardless of whether you work a traditional Monday to Friday or a 4/10, it is reasonable to expect an official end to your work day and week.
+Regardless of whether you work a traditional Monday to Friday or a 4/10, it is reasonable to expect an official end to your workday and week.
 (Didn’t we used to call that a ‘weekend’?)
 Unfortunately, ‘personal time’ lacks a clear definition in many companies.
 The result: employees are burned out.
 A recent study showed “that it’s not just doing a bit of work after hours that causes burnout.
-The true culprit is actually the constant worrying about off hour email.”
+The true culprit is actually the constant worrying about off-hour email.”
 Therefore, it is up to managers to delineate the hours during which they expect their employees to be accessible- a defined “end of the day/week.”
 It is also important that employees comply to these expectations.
 Many times, managers feel it is appropriate to email after hours or on a weekend because you have responded in the past, unofficially sending the message that you are available.
 Define your day.
 Define your week.
 Stick to it.

-2. Before your work day begins.
+2. Before your workday begins.
 Like after hours, before hours seem to be the new norm.
 How many of us are checking our email before our eyelids have fully peeled back?
 Like weekends and after hours, the morning hours are not working hours unless that is clearly defined by your manager.
-Some may prefer checking email and messages before they set foot in the office in order to organize their day or know what they’re facing as soon as the exit the elevator.
+Some may prefer checking email and messages before they set foot in the office in order to organize their day or know what they’re facing as soon as they exit the elevator.
 Again, this needs to be clearly outlined with management and you have to stay vigilant about maintaining those boundaries.
 If you are someone who can’t resist the temptation to constantly check your email, spend $5 on a traditional alarm clock and plug in your phone elsewhere during the night.

 3. Social Media.
-The line between professional and personal continues to blur with the ever present connection through social media.
+The line between professional and personal continues to blur with the ever-present connection through social media.
 Many businesses are adopting official policies regarding online relationships between employees or the company itself.
 However, it is up to you to create your own boundaries.
 Maintaining professional relationships on professional social media sites such as LinkedIn is a great option.
 This is the appropriate arena for making professional connections and sharing company messages such as hiring opportunities or recent successes.
 Friend requests sent by colleagues or corporate requests to share business-related information on personal platforms can reasonably be ignored.

 4. Vacation.
 “9% [of workers] say their bosses email them while they are on vacation.”
 This is unacceptable- regardless of your role in the company.
 Vacation and sick days are either accrued over time or are simply part of your overall compensation package.
 In fact, sick hours are required by law in many states.
 It is up to you to set those boundaries and take what is yours.
 Make sure the chain of command in your absence is clear.
 Remind your team that you will not be checking email while you are away.
-(Don’t forget to set your out of office auto reply.)
+(Don’t forget to set your out-of-office auto-reply.)
 Most importantly, stick to your guns and truly take a well-deserved, well-earned vacation.

 5. When someone else can manage the issue.
 Of course you do not want to pass the buck and force someone else to work when they are off duty; but there will be times when someone else can respond to the email or solve the problem.
 Setting the tone that you will always respond first ensures you will be the person management emails first when a situation arises.
 Before you jump in to save the day, allow your colleagues the opportunity to rectify the situation or redirect the sender to someone more qualified.